Pecako2001/Florence-2-FineTuning/README.md

 ```
 `task_prompt` selects the Florence‑2 task (e.g., `CAPTION`, `DETAILED_CAPTION`).
 See the Hugging Face model page for additional prompts.

+## Tutorial Notebooks
+Ready-to-run notebooks in the `notebooks/` folder walk through the full workflow:

+1. **dataset_creation.ipynb** – label images and build a dataset.
+2. **training.ipynb** – fine-tune Florence-2 using the generated data.
+3. **inference.ipynb** – run the trained model on new images.

 ## Repository Structure
 The project now follows a modular layout: